Rickaphile/CodingBat-Answers-Partial-/README.md

 # CodingBat-Answers-Partial
-Answers for some of the CodingBat problems
+Answers for some of the CodingBat problems.
 Please see the file(s) under the main folder